mike-rambil/llm-basics-for-dummies/README.md

 1. Clone the repository.
 2. Run `python main.py` to start chatting with the bot.
+3. To predict the next word after any word, type `predict: your-word` in the chat and the bot will respond with its prediction.
-3. Explore the code and directories to understand each part.
+4. Explore the code and directories to understand each part.

 ---